groupultra/sdk-public/docs/source/moobius_network_http_api_wrapper.rst

 -----------------------------------
 HTTPAPIWrapper.authenticate(self)

-Authenticates the user.
+Authenticates using self.username andself.password.
 Needs to be called before any other API calls.
 Returns (the access token, the refresh token).
-Exception if doesn't receive a valid response.
+Raises an Exception if doesn't receive a valid response.
 Like most GET and POST functions it will raise any errors thrown by the http API.

 .. _moobius.network.http_api_wrapper.HTTPAPIWrapper.sign_up: